 She was born on February 15, 1820 in Adams, Massachusetts.
 She had 6 brothers and sisters, some who were also very involved in the civil rights movement.
 At the age of 6, her family moved to Battenville, New York where she was homeschooled because her dad didn't think the local schools were good enough.
-Later things would get difficult for Susan and her family.
+Later, life would get difficult for Susan and her family.
 Her dad lost almost everything when the economy collapsed in 1837.
-She started teaching to make money to help pay off her father's debts.
+Susan started teaching to make money to help pay off her father's debts.

 What did Susan B. Anthony do?